Andrew is a professional carpenter who has over 15 years of experience.

 In terms of surface hardness, PVC flooring material is somewhere between stone and rug, which makes it perfect for anyone looking for something in between.
-And even though it's much easier to install PVC flooring than wood or ceramic plates, you still need to be precise and take your time getting it right.
-This way, the outcome will look nicer, and it will also last longer.
-So make sure that you measure it right as there are only so many times that you can cut it.
+And while it's easier to install PVC flooring than wood or ceramic plates, achieving a long-lasting, professional-looking outcome requires precision and time.
+Make sure to measure carefully, as you can only cut the material so many times.

 Using the Right Tools Gets the Best Result

 Using the right tools is crucial for getting a good and permanent result.
 You definitely have to use a sharp knife to cut the vinyl.
 I recommend checking the sharpness now and then since the material can wear it out quite fast.
 If you are installing it in a bathroom, then you should always avoid having joints.
 If you can't avoid that, then you should always fill the joints with a filler.
 These are usually added with a hot air gun that melts the filler into the joints and fills them up.

 - Measuring tape